veronisago/taskmanager-ui/README.md

 - The application is structured using self-contained, reusable components.
 - Each view (Tasks, Login, Register) is a component, allowing for easier development and updates.
-- Common UI elements (Navbar, Layout) are placed in a shared directory (common/) for reusability.
+- Common UI elements (Navbar, Layout, Modal, Button) are placed in a shared directory (common/) for reusability.

 ## Installation